fengxian-wang/fengxian-wang.github.io/_publications/2023-7-24-Research on Self-Decoupling Segmented Coil Rail and Dual-Mode Switching Strategy of Dynamic Wireless Charging System.md

   **Why - Analysis of the Purpose:**

   - The study aims to address the challenges of cross-coupling between transmission coils in dynamic wireless charging systems for electric vehicles and to enhance the efficiency and stability of the charging process.
-  - The research seeks to simplify the design of the compensation topology by naturally decoupling the coils and improving the position detection of the receiver.
+  - The study seeks to simplify the design of the compensation topology by naturally decoupling the coils and improving the position detection of the receiver.